 How is Sofrito Used?

 Honestly, many savory recipes would benefit from a few tablespoons of sofrito.
-Of course, it’s imperative that you use it in Caribbean dishes, like my recipe for Arroz con Pollo (Puerto Rican chicken and rice).
+Of course, it’s imperative that you use it in the Caribbean dishes, like my recipe for Arroz con Pollo (Puerto Rican chicken and rice).
 But you should also try it in your favorite stews, soups, beans, and sauces.
 For example, a few tablespoons would be spectacular in this easy chili, this hearty vegetable barley soup, or this dreamy Spanish chickpeas and rice.

 Puerto Rican Sofrito